nickchase/k0s/docs/examples/ambassador-ingress.md

     mapping.getambassador.io/petstore created
     ```

-3. Validate that the service is running.
+3. Validate that the `Service` is running.

     In the terminal using curl: